-Her music includes a-cappella chant-based circular pieces, large-scale orchestrated song landscapes, improvisational solo and collaborative practices, and a bit of classic singer-songwriter flavor.
+Sound's music includes a-cappella chant-based circular pieces, large-scale orchestrated song landscapes, improvisational solo and collaborative practices, and a bit of classic singer-songwriter flavor.
 All of which explore relationship between lyrical language, the wordless, mantra, and prayer.

 Performances have included Lincoln Center, AfroPunk, Central Park Summerstage, Carnegie Hall, the Sant’Anna Arressi Jazz Festival in Sardinia-Italy, San Francisco Jazz, and the Art Gallery of Ontario.